suborbital/docs/website/docs/e2-core/concepts/static-directory.md

 let indexHtml = file::get_static("index.html");
 ```

-This allows Atmo to serve static sites, access template files, and more!
+This allows E2 Core to serve static sites, access template files, and more!